 As radiation travels through the cell it interacts either directly or indirectly with the water-like medium inside.
 As atoms of the medium become ionized they generate highly reactive chemical species called free radicals and these can diffuse, interact with the DNA and damage it.
 To a cell, damaged DNA is a big deal.

 In fact it’s such a big problem that cells have evolved mechanism to constantly scan for it.
 An analogy that I sometimes use is that the DNA is a like a library of information.
 It’s critical for the cell to operate, so critical that every book in the library has two copies.
-That library hires an army of editors who work day and night constantly comparing each book to its companion.
-You can have minor DNA damage where maybe a letter gets replaced or a sentence gets cut.
-Those are pretty easy for the editors to fix.
-Repair of the damage is often on option.
+Or maybe a copy and an “anti-copy”.
+Words in each book are printed with only the letters A, T, C, and G (nucleotides).
+Every A in one book pairs up with T in the other book.
+Cs pair with Gs.
+(Arguably, one could even say there are four copies of each book, since diploid cells have two sets of chromosomes.
+But I digress.)
+This library has an army of editors who work day and night constantly comparing each book to its companion.
+You can have minor DNA damage where a letter gets lost.
+Those are pretty easy for the editors to fix because they know what the paired letter is in the other book.
+Repair of the damage is often an option.
 But sometimes you get more severe damage where you have pages torn out of both copies of the book!
 That’s an analogy to something called a double strand break where both of the helixes in the DNA double helix are severed.

 When that happens the cell has a few options.
 Often, if there’s enough damage it will trigger a process referred to as apoptosis-programmed cell death.
-In the analogy that’s like burning the library down if one book is out of whack.
+In the analogy that’s like burning the library down if one pair of books is out of whack.